 Spatial visualisation and multimedia consultant: providing innovative 3D technology perspective to companies with emphasis on the assessment of potentially ‘disruptive’ technologies, future trends, matching systems to applications, visualisation application development, interaction and networking opportunities, training on 3D display and synergistic interaction technologies.

-Online learning consultant: course and materials development, course moderation and accreditation, training of course providers.
+Digital learning consultant: course and materials development (including video content), course moderation and accreditation, training of course providers.
 Particular assistance available in blended learning; infusing technologies into online education to enhance the educational experience and course delivery efficiency.